 - Add fresh matter till the bin is lightly packed full.

 - Top off with shredded paper.
 De-clump old shred and add fresh if there is any.
 The shred regulates the moisture level.

-- Empty coffee containers which are collecting the worm tea, into the big blue barrel marked Worm Tea.
+- Empty containers which are collecting the worm tea into the big blue barrel marked Worm Tea.

-- Replace yogurt cups in such a way that they collect the tea.
+- Replace containers in such a way that they collect the tea.